What Does The Revised Transfer of Funds Regulation (TFR) Entail?

-The Travel Rule in Europe has been shaped recently, imposing, in some aspects, stricter requirements than initially recommended by the FATF.
-There are still final technicalities to be decided upon, but VASPs can already know what to expect when it comes to unhosted wallets, the threshold, transaction dealbreakers and other important aspects of the regulation.
+The Travel Rule in Europe has been shaped recently, imposing, in some aspects, stricter requirements than initially recommended by the Financial Action Task Force (FATF).

 Transfer of Funds Regulation (TFR) is the European Union’s Travel Rule implementation.

 On 29 June 2022, the European Parliament, Council and Commission reached a provisional agreement on the proposed revised Transfer of Funds Regulation.

 On 5 October, the European Parliament, Council and Commission signed off on the final text of the TFR, as well as the Market in Crypto Assets (MiCA) framework.
 Both documents are in line with their respective draft versions, with a few additional points.